It's raining diamonds on a planet near you

 Deep beneath the thick clouds of these planets, the pressure and heat are so extreme that diamonds are created inside the atmosphere.
 Pretty cool!

 These tiny diamonds sink through the thick, hot layers deep inside the planet.
 As they fall, the pressure and heat grow so strong that the diamonds first melt into a sparkling liquid.
-Then, even deeper down, they turn into gas.

 The carbon gas floats upwards, cools down, and the whole cycle starts again – a never-ending diamond rain.
+Let's look at this sparkly celestial wonder in a little more detail.

 How diamond rain is made